ilapia/thesis-pia/README.md

 Whitefish and vendace SDMs

-In this master’s thesis we apply state-of-the-art statistical species distribution models to predict the likely effects of climate change to whitefish and vendace larvae in the Gulf of Bothnia, located inthe northern part of the Baltic Sea.
+In this master’s thesis we apply state-of-the-art statistical species distribution models to predict the likely effects of climate change to whitefish and vendace larvae in the Gulf of Bothnia, located in the northern part of the Baltic Sea.

-The repository contains the main code implemented for my master thesis.
+The repository contains the main code implemented in the studies.
 The files are related to:

 * nc-file: SmartSea data preparation, with comments

 * whitefish: preliminary data cleaning and various models implemented through the studies, with comments

-* SmartSeaData prep: function used to recover final raster (can t be run directly )
+* SmartSeaData prep: function used to recover final raster (can't be run directly, since the source data are too big to be uploaded on github )

 * functions: all functions implemented and used in the other files